 - 1/4 cup chopped fresh cilantro

-- In a small bowl, stir together the sauce ingredients: fish sauce, rice vinegar, soy sauce, honey, and 1 teaspoon chili garlic sauce.
+- In a small bowl, stir together the sauce ingredients.
 If you prefer a sweeter pad Thai, add additional honey.
 For spicier, add additional chili paste.

 - With a spiralizer, cut the zucchini into zoodles.
-If you don’t have a spiralizer, you can cut the zucchini into ribbons using a vegetable peeler (I find a Y-shaped peeler like this one the easiest).
+If you don’t have a spiralizer, you can cut the zucchini into ribbons using a Y-shaped vegetable peeler.
 Set aside.

-- Because zucchini noodles soften when reheated, this recipe is best enjoyed the day it is made, but it can last in the refrigerator for 1 to 2 days.
+- TO STORE: Because zucchini noodles soften when reheated, this recipe is best enjoyed the day it is made, but it can last in the refrigerator for 1 to 2 days.

-- To make vegan pad Thai: Use maple syrup or light agave in place of the honey; replace the fish sauce with soy sauce or tamari, and omit the eggs or substitute them for extra edamame.
+- To Make Vegan Pad Thai: Use maple syrup or light agave in place of the honey (for vegan), and omit the eggs or substitute them for extra edamame or Air Fryer Tofu.

 Join today and start saving your favorite recipes